kirixvelu/project-108/src/blog/article-130.md

 we are lucky to be alive,
 and ignore the needs of planet.
 Yet, they want even more,
-but we are broken pieces.
+but both are broken pieces.

 We are yet to ask,
 who our enemy is.